-As part of a Township-wide tree maintenance program, parks staff will remove all dead and damaged trees on municipality owned property and plant a new one in its place.
-The majority of trees that will be removed have been killed by the emerald ash borer (EAB) affecting municipalities across southern Ontario.
+As part of a Township-wide tree maintenance program, parks staff will remove all dead and damaged trees on municipality owned property and plant a new one if the location is right for planting.
+The majority of trees that will be removed have been killed by the Emerald Ash Borer (EAB) affecting municipalities across southern Ontario.

 If you spot a tree on municipal property that needs inspection contact email@example.com

 Trees require care and maintenance to remain healthy and safe.
 Here are some tips and practices you can follow to keep your trees in good health:

 - When budgeting for lawn care and seasonal landscaping, set some funds aside for tree maintenance.

 - Water trees during dry periods and apply mulch two to three inches deep around the base to encourage growth.